lsst/display_firefly/doc/index.rst

 The displayed exposure will appear in your browser.

-Subsequent displays can be opened more simply:
+Subsequent image displays can be opened:

 .. code-block:: py
    :name: gs-additional-display